CommonWealthRobotics/bowler-kernel/design.md

 - !
 RFC: The kernel must be able to notify the UI of multiple tasks happening in parallel.
 For example, running a script could cause some repos to get cloned and a toolchain to get downloaded in parallel.
 As a user, I want to see both of these operations as tasks in IntelliJ happening in parallel.
 As a general rule, a script can start multiple tasks.
 - !
 RFC: The kernel needs a way to ask the UI for confirmation with a custom confirmation message.
 For example, if the kernel needs to flash the device with a new program, by default it should ask the user for confirmation.
 There also needs to be some local environment configuration option that bypasses this so that the confirmation results is either always allowed or denied (for headless operation).
 For example, you may want to always allow the kernel to flash the device during development or during some competitions (as a user, I would rather have a delayed start to my match rather than having the robot not work at all; it depends on the competition).
 As another example, you may want to always stop the kernel from flashing the device if you have released a product and you expect all the products to work the same for all your users and would rather handle these issues with your own support system.

+#### Timeout

+If no script is running and no gRPC interaction has occurred for some time period, then the kernel should exit.

 ### Headless Execution

 - The kernel must not include any references to JavaFX so that it can run in a headless environment.

 ### Data Logging

 - Every connected device resource must be automatically available as a data source.
+The resources should be loaded from the robot config file.
   - Sensors return their sensor value (e.g., potentiometer -> voltage, encoder -> ticks, IMU -> values of axes).
   - Actuators return their control signal (e.g., servo -> angle, solenoid -> digital state, motor -> voltage).
 These are the values the user's program commands, not the measured value (which would be a sensor).
 - A script may add its own data sources via *variables*.